dmx-systems/dmx-documentation/docs/user.rst

 * Create a topic type, name it "Role referring to publication" or anything that suits you.
 The data type is "Text".
 * Drag the topic type onto the association type and edit the newly created association between them.
 Click onto the "View" tab and click "Edit" to edit its configuration.
 * Open the "Widget" setting and select "Select".
 This will allow you to select roles from a predefined list when adding content later.
+* There are two more checkboxes called "clearable" and "customizable".
+It only makes sense to use them in connection with  "Widget: Select".
+Both have an effect on editing association types later on.
+Here is what they do: "Clearable" decides whether you allow instances of this association type to *only* have the values you explicitly defined or whether it shall be possible to clear the field to leave it empty.
+In this case, there will be a little cross icon for clearing it.
+"Customizable" decides whether you allow to enter values on the fly by just typing in something different that was not predefined by you.
+If both checkboxes are left empty, one of your predefined values *has* to be selected.
+The value cannot be empty and there will be no possibility of typing into the field.

 .. image:: _static/selectable-role.jpg